ShivamGoyal1899/WebsiteOrionTIET/README.md

 # WebsiteOrionTIET
-Official website of Orion'19 - Thapar Insttitute's Tech Fest
+This repository is sole property of Shivam Goyal and is made for Orion'19 - Thapar Insttitute's Tech Fest.